ArBridgeman/aurorianclouds/sous_chef/README.md

 Create a `todoist_token.txt` file in the sub-directory sous_chef.
 Copy in your Todoist API token, which is found in the web app at `Settings -> Integrations -> API token`.

-**IMPORTANT**: if there are persisent problems when syncing to/from the Todoist API, it has proven useful to issue a new API token in the webinterface and replace the old token in `todoist_token.txt` by the new one.
+**IMPORTANT**: if there are persistent problems when syncing to/from the Todoist API, it has proven useful to issue a new API token in the webinterface and replace the old token in `todoist_token.txt` by the new one.